Granite Gear Blaze 60 Review

 Performance Comparison

-Suspension and Comfort
+Comfort

 The hip belt pockets on this pack are among the most spacious in our lineup.
-We used them for a slew of things we wanted to keep handy and available for the hike, like a map & compass, bars, chapstick, headlamp, or even a large phone or small camera.
+We used them for a slew of things we wanted to keep handy and available for the hike, like a map & compass, bars, chapstick, headlamp, and even a large phone or small camera.

-The side water bottle pockets are also enormous, easily fitting two Smartwater bottles each, and a shock cord cinches up the lip to keep everything inside from flopping around or falling out.
-The side pockets have so much space that we stored our 750 ml ti-pot and a Smartwater bottle in one of them for a good portion of our testing.
+The side water bottle pockets are also enormous, easily fitting two water bottles each.
+A shock cord cinches up the lip to keep everything inside from flopping around or falling out.
+The side pockets have so much space that we stored our 750-milliliter pot and a Smartwater bottle in one for a good portion of our testing.
+The stretchy mesh front pocket is narrow at the top, making accessing things inside a little tricky, but it has great capacity.
+We used it for stuffing our rain gear, pack cover, or light layers.

 Three compression straps go across the front of the pack to keep the load tidy and are great for lashing anything from a closed-cell foam pad to bulky layers or wet socks.
 Each side of the pack also has three different compression straps.
 Again, great for keeping the load secured and for holding tent poles in place.